 Key considerations in shifting the burden of proof include:

-In meeting the burden of proof, defendants must present an exhaustive and detailed case that affirmatively establishes the existence of a legitimate corporate structure, distinct from the interests of its shareholders or affiliates.
-This requires a thorough demonstration of adherence to corporate formalities, such as maintaining separate financial records, holding regular board meetings, and issuing stock certificates.
-By doing so, defendants can shift the burden to plaintiffs to demonstrate the existence of fraud, injustice, or abuse of the corporate form.
+Defendants must also affirmatively establish adherence to corporate formalities–maintaining separate financial records, holding regular board meetings, and issuing stock certificates.
+By doing so, they can shift the burden back to the plaintiff to demonstrate fraud, injustice, or abuse of the corporate form.

-To successfully meet the burden of proof, defendants should focus on the following key aspects:
+To successfully meet this burden, defendants should focus on four key aspects:

-- Proof Standards: Defendants must understand the applicable proof standards, such as preponderance of the evidence or clear and convincing evidence, and tailor their case accordingly.
+1. Proof Standards: Understand whether preponderance of the evidence or clear and convincing evidence applies, and tailor the case accordingly.

-- Corporate Formalities: Defendants must demonstrate a commitment to corporate formalities, including maintaining a separate identity, observing corporate procedures, and keeping accurate records.
+3. Corporate Formalities: Demonstrate a commitment to maintaining a separate identity, observing corporate procedures, and keeping accurate records.

 When presenting evidence in piercing the corporate veil cases, attorneys typically rely on a combination of financial records analysis and testimony from key witnesses.
 These two types of evidence are pivotal in establishing the necessary elements to pierce the corporate veil, including fraud, illegality, or injustice.
 By carefully examining financial records and hearing from individuals with firsthand knowledge, courts can gain a clearer understanding of the circumstances surrounding the corporate entity.